- Flight Disruptions

 If you're traveling to or from the European Union, here's what to do when your flight is unexpectedly scrubbed:

-Get the airline to provide written confirmation of the cancellation and reasons behind it.
+Get the airline to provide written confirmation of the disruption and the reason behind it.

-Request an alternate flight to your destination - or a refund.
+Request an alternative flight to your destination — or a refund if you no longer wish to travel.

-Make a note of the arrival time at your destination.
+Make a note of the arrival time at your final destination.

-Ask the airline to pay for your meals and refreshments.
+Ask the airline to provide vouchers for meals and refreshments.

-Don't sign anything or accept any offers that may waive your rights.
+Avoid signing documents or accepting offers that may waive your passenger rights.